If a student discloses to you that they are the victim of sexual or domestic violence:

 8. Some victims are in situations where they don’t feel safe going to classes, going home or going to work.
 Let the victim know that there are people on campus that can help them.
 Advise the victim that assistance can be provided by the college (Title IX Coordinator, VPVA, or Dean of Students) for changing housing, academic, and working situations, or any other interim measures if requested by the victim and if reasonably available, regardless of whether the victim chooses to report the situation to the police or file a formal complaint via the Title IX Office.

-9. Inform the victim that retaliation by the alleged perpetrator or anyone else is prohibited and will be punished by the University.
+9. Inform the victim that findings of retaliation could result in policy violation charges.
 The University wants to make certain the fear of retaliation does not prevent the victim from reporting the incident either to the police or formally to the University.
 If the victim experiences any retaliation, they should immediately contact the Title IX Coordinator.
 Let them know that the Student Policy Prohibiting Sexual Harassment, Sexual Violence, Relationship Violence, Stalking and Related Misconduct can also be found online at endsexualviolence.rutgers.edu.